 St. Louis Orthodontics

-Welcome to the St. Louis Orthodontic Group, where Dr. Richard Goldberg, Dr. Andrew Hayes and Dr. Genevieve Otto deliver the highest standard of orthodontic care in the St. Louis area.
+Welcome to the St. Louis Orthodontic Group, where Dr. Richard Goldberg, and Dr. Genevieve Otto deliver the highest standard of orthodontic care in the St. Louis area.
 St. Louis Orthodontic Group has four convenient locations throughout St. Louis, in Chesterfield, MO, O’Fallon, MO, Wentzville, MO and Fenton, MO.
 As leaders in the orthodontic industry our top priority is to provide you the highest quality orthodontic care in a friendly, comfortable environment.
 We utilize the latest technological advances in the industry, along with the latest in computer technology to ensure that you receive the most effective orthodontic care possible.
 Distinguished for our experience, attention to detail and advanced treatments, our team has produced amazing orthodontic transformations on patients of all ages.

 Dr. Goldberg is an avid sports memorabilia collector and we love to share this passion with our patients at each of our four offices.
 For instance, you can check out the Cardinals dugout from the old Busch Stadium at one of our offices or marvel at some of the unique collector’s items.
 We think it makes office visits a little more enjoyable for the best sports fan in the U.S.